PENGZhaoqing/pengzhaoqing.github.io/_posts/2016-10-25-rails-web-app-2.md

 tags: [rails]
 ---

-# Rails Web App Learning in action (2)--the basic version of students selective courses

 In last tutorial, the demo code has been run successfully in Cloud9.
 Now we will create a new Rails application from very beginning.